-Modern heat circulation pumps are often able to meter the heat amount of flow and return streams by heat and volume meters.
+- In order to check the annual performance factor, a heat meter and a separate electricity meter for the compressor and the auxiliary drives must be installed. - Modern heat circulation pumps often are able to meter the heat amount of flow and return streams by heat and volume meters.
 For larger plants it is recommended to monitor those figures online.
-With contracting project this normally is done anyway to allow an efficient operation and save money.

-In addition to the control unit on the system, the heat pump has a control unit in the living area (this normally only applies to single-family houses, where owners directly can steer the heating system from there).
+With contracting project this normally is done anyway to allow an efficient operation and save money. - In addition to the control unit on the system, the heat pump has a control unit in the occupied area (this normally only applies to single-family houses, where owners directly can steer the heating system from there).